Big bets aim to jolt heart drug sales back to life

 High-octane salesmanship was still on show at giant trade stands during this week's European Society of Cardiology congress - the world's biggest heart meeting with 28,000 participants - but the razzmatazz hides a business in trouble.

-Patent expiries mean annual sales of 15 different categories of heart drugs are set to fall by more than a quarter by 2017, from $83 billion (52 billion pounds) in 2011 to $60 billion, according to consensus analyst forecasts compiled by Thomson Reuters Pharma.
+Patent expiries mean annual sales of 15 different categories of heart drugs are set to fall by more than a quarter by 2017, from $83 billion in 2011 to $60 billion, according to consensus analyst forecasts compiled by Thomson Reuters Pharma.

-This year will see the biggest single hit, after the loss of patent protection on Pfizer's (PFE.N) record-selling cholesterol pill Lipitor and Sanofi (SASY.PA) and Bristol-Myers Squibb's (BMY.N) blood thinner Plavix.
+This year will see the biggest single hit, after the loss of patent protection on Pfizer's record-selling cholesterol pill Lipitor and Sanofi and Bristol-Myers Squibb's blood thinner Plavix.

 Those two medicines were the biggest sellers in any disease area last year, with combined global turnover of $20 billion - a figure likely to be halved in 2012.